aspose-pdf/Aspose.PDF-Products/pdf/cpp/metadata/pdf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Get PDF Metadata Using C++" %}}

- In order to extract PDF metadata, weвЂ™ll use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp) API which is a feature-rich, powerful and easy to use document metadata extraction API for C++ platform.
+ In order to extract PDF metadata, we’ll use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp) API which is a feature-rich, powerful and easy to use document metadata extraction API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.pdf)